AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: Autopot workflow

 Essentially, the workflow is described with python functions that are declared as \textbf{async}, making them not necessarily executed immediately.
 The obvious reason being that the orchestrator may trigger the creation of tasks, the execution scheduling, and finally the storage of results which will take time.
 Before the workflow can get a chance to resume execution, the \textit{async} declaration offers it the possibility to treat other orchestration duties asynchronously.
 An example of such a routine would be:

-In the example above, configuration filenames are used to create one \textbf{sp\_calc} task per configuration with the \textbf{createTask} call.
+In the example above, configuration filenames are used to create one \textbf{sp\_calc} task per configuration with the \textbf{createTask} call, i.e., it would call the \textbf{doIt} function exemplified in the previous section for each element in the list \textbf{cfg\_names}.
 The \textbf{await} keyword specifies that this is an asynchronous call which needs another execution to finish before resuming execution of the orchestration.
 After completion, the return variable \textbf{created\_calc\_runs} is a collection of executed (BD) tasks that may be queried for properties, state, results, or even remotely produced files.